aws-samples/unity-aws-ec2-mac-build-farm/README.md

 ## Architecture
 ![Arch diagram](./Unity_build_pipeline.png)

 Jenkins uses a manager node to orchestrate builds.
-Build jobs will run either on EC2 Mac that we configured in the Lab 1 or on EC2 Spot instances managed by the EC2 Fleet plugin.
-Jenkins manager only stores configuration, provides a user interface and orchestrates build jobs.
+Build jobs will run on both EC2 Mac instance and EC2 Spot instances managed by the EC2 Fleet plugin which in its turn is managed by Amazon Autoscaling group.
+Jenkins manager stores configuration, some artifacts, provides a user interface and orchestrates build jobs.

-An EC2 instance for the Jenkins manager is already created in your AWS account, and Jenkins software is already preinstalled.
-We just need to configure it.
+An EC2 instance for the Jenkins manager will be already created after you deploy Cloudformation stack in your AWS account.
+And Jenkins software will also be preinstalled.
+By following steps in Lab you just need to configure it.
+As well as launch EC2 Mac instance on a dedicated host, configure it as a Jenkins runner and include in an overall process.